deepsquare-io/workflow-catalog/workflows/stable-diffusion/README.md

-Sure, here's the text in a format that's suitable for a README.md file:

 # Stable Diffusion

 DeepSquare integrates the neural network text-to-image model, `Stable Diffusion`.

 This guide illustrates how we designed and implemented the workflow to execute Stable Diffusion on the DeepSquare Grid.

+[Click here](https://docs.deepsquare.run/workflow/samples/stable-diffusion) to know more about the Stable-diffusion workflow in the documentation.

 ## Design